 If you receive an email from the USCIS New Delhi Field Office or the Department of State in India, exercise caution.
 The message may request you to pay money for visa processing, contain attachments or say you qualify for a U.S. visa.
 Signs of a scam include the domain not ending in “.gov” and asking for a money transfer.
 The USCIS does not send emails for immigrant, diversity or nonimmigrant visa approval.

 Some scammers pose as the USCIS and email employers to request Form I-9 information.
 One tip-off of the scam is the USCIS does not ask companies to submit Form I-9.
 Companies need the form and Employment Eligibility Verification, and they must keep the form for a specific period.
-Another sign of the scam is the USCIS does not use “[email protected] gov” as an email address.
+Another sign of the scam is the USCIS does not use “news@uscis. gov” as an email address.
 Recipients should not click links or respond to suspicious emails.

 Visa letter winners